deviceinsight/react-picture-board-challenge/README.md

 ## How to submit your solution

+- Fork this repository
-- Create a new branch from the master branch and commit your changes.
+- Create a new branch called challenge-accepted/\<your-github-name\> from the master branch and commit your changes.
-- File a new merge request with the master branch as target that includes all of your changes.
+- Create a new pull request with the master branch as target that includes all of your changes.

-This merge request will not be merged and is for reviewing purposes only.
+This pull request will not be merged and is for reviewing purposes only.
-When everything is discussed and clear the merge request will be closed.
+When everything is discussed and clear the pull request will be closed.

 Have fun :)